ESA title

 Real-time service monitoring uses location data gathered from the driver's mobile application, enabling accurate tracking of trips against scheduled times.
 This data is shared with passengers and operations teams via the Hub application.
 The application implements data buffering and synchronisation processes to store location updates locally and transmit them when connectivity is restored, ensuring continuity of tracking information even when drivers pass through areas with limited network coverage in the small towns and semi-rural areas served.

-Location data is an essential input for the predictive analytics model, enabling pattern recognition across different routes and conditions.
-Archived location data enables detailed analysis of route performance, providing the foundation for recommendations and alerts.
-The historical dataset includes five years of operational data from services operated across the UK, containing location data matched against scheduled routes and times, along with vehicle types and capacity information which can be used to identify patterns and forecast service performance under various conditions.
+Location data is an essential input for the analytics, enabling pattern recognition across different routes and conditions.
+Archived location data enables detailed analysis of routes and drivers performance, providing the foundation for recommendations and alerts.
+The historical dataset includes five years of operational data from services operated across the UK, containing location data matched against scheduled routes and times, along with vehicle types and capacity information which can be used to identify service performance patterns under various conditions.

 Current Status